SS1 file format description

 .ss1 - Cygnus MK Data Logger Single Record

 The SS1 data files are related to Cygnus MK Data Logger.
-SS1 file is a Cygnus MK Data Logger Single Record.
+The SS1 file is a Cygnus MK Data Logger Single Record.
 The Cygnus MK Data Logger seems to be no longer supported.

-- Cygnus MK Data Logger Single Record related extensions:
+Cygnus MK Data Logger Single Record related extensions:

 Can't open a .ss1 file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .ss1 file extension is often given incorrectly!
+The .ss1 file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 Is it possible that the filename extension is misspelled?

-- Sunlite ScanLibrary
+- ssl Sunlite ScanLibrary

-Windows XP/Vista, Windows 7/8, Windows 10, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, Mac OS X, iOS, Android
+Windows XP/Vista, Windows 7/8/10, Windows 11, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, macOS, Mac OS X, iOS, Android

-If you find the information on this page useful, please feel free to link to this page.
+If you find the information on this .ss1 page useful, please feel free to link to this page.